diefenbach/django-lfs/docs/user/concepts/products.rst

 Configurable Product
 --------------------

-A configurable product is a product with several properties (e.g. color) and options (e.g. red, green, blue) from which a shop customer can choose.
-The provided properties and options can optionally change the total price of the configurable product.
-That is usually calculated by the product's base price plus all selected options of its properties.
+A configurable product is a product with several properties and options from which a shop customer can or has to choose.
+For instance property ``Color`` an its option ``red, yellow and green``.
+The selected options of all properties can change the total price of the product.
+This is calculated by the base price of the product plus all selected options of all provided product's properties.

 .. seealso::